Dividends, Bonus shares and

 There

-is no tax liability on receipt of bonus shares on the investors.
+is no tax liability on receipt of bonus shares for the investors.

 ·